Mental Health Services

 Safe, compassionate inpatient mental health care

-Ellis Medicine’s highly trained therapeutic team of psychiatrists, nurses, social workers, recreation therapists and therapy aides provide safe, compassionate inpatient care for patients suffering from mental illnesses.
+Ellis Medicine’s 36-bed adult inpatient mental health units serve patients age 18 and above.
+We have a highly trained therapeutic team of psychiatrists, registered nurses, social workers, mental health counselors, recreation therapists and mental health assistants that provide safe, compassionate inpatient care for patients suffering from mental illnesses.

 Care is well coordinated with family and social support networks so that discharge to independence is achieved rapidly, effectively and in conjunction with follow-up outpatient care, when needed.
-Patients are assisted with links to community services, financial, housing, outpatient mental health, transportation and health care resources (Medicaid, SSI, Disability, etc.).
+Patients are assisted with links to community services, financial counseling, housing, outpatient mental health, transportation and health care resources (Medicaid, SSI, Disability, etc.).
+A case worker will be assigned to patients that need to be bridged between inpatient and outpatient services.

 Responding to client needs